sindresorhus/map-obj/readme.md

 - If `true`, it recurses all nested objects and objects in arrays.

-Or a `DeepKeyFilter` function which has the following properties:
+Or a function which has the following properties:

-- It has signature `deepKeyFilter(sourceKey: string)`.
+- It has signature `(sourceKey: string) => boolean`.
-- It must return a `boolean`.
-Returning `true` states the value related to the currently iterated `sourceKey` shall be recursed if it is a nested object, false otherwise.
+- Returning `true` states the value related to the currently iterated `sourceKey` shall be recursed if it is a nested object, false otherwise.

 Example: